 Just a few hours after becoming President, Michel Temer created a new programme for infrastructure projects: the Investment Partnerships Programme (PPI) through Provisional Measure No. 727/2016, which became Law No. 13,334/2016.

-Licensing procedures should be improved for PPI projects, and licences should be issued efficiently and on time to meet the PPI's priorities and schedules.
+Licensing procedures should be improved for PPI projects and licences should be issued efficiently and on time to meet the PPI's priorities and schedules.
 The entities and authorities from the federal government, states, the Federal District and municipalities will have to work together to enable efficient licensing procedures.
 As regards the structuring of the projects, it is now possible to open a preliminary procedure to support the definition of the basic characteristics of a project.
-However, the PPI prohibits the reimbursing of the authors of such preliminary projects – which is significantly different from what used to happen in past concessions.
+However, the PPI prohibits the reimbursing of the authors of such preliminary projects, which is significantly different from what happened in past concessions.

 III DOCUMENTS AND TRANSACTIONAL STRUCTURES